Twist-on wire connector: Description

+Wires stripped, twisted together, trimmed, terminal cap screwed on, dismantled to show coil around wires.

 Twist-on wire connectors are available in a variety of sizes and shapes.
 While their exterior covering is typically made from insulating plastic, their means of connection is a tapered coiled metal insert, which threads onto the wires and holds them securely.
 When such a connector is twisted onto the stripped ends of wires, the wires are drawn into the connector's metal insert and squeezed together inside it.
 Electrical continuity is maintained both by the direct twisted wire-to-wire contact and by contact with the metal insert.

 Twist-on wire connectors are typically installed by hand.
 They may have external grooves to make them easier to handle and apply.
 Winglike extensions are commonly molded into higher quality connectors to reduce operator muscle fatigue when installing a large number of the connectors.
 Such extensions also allow these connectors to be installed with a common nut driver or a specialized tool.

 Twist-on wire connectors are commonly color-coded to indicate the connector size and, hence, their capacity.
 They are commonly used as an alternative to terminal blocks or soldering of conductors, since they are quicker to install and, unlike soldered or crimped connections, allow easy subsequent removal for future modifications.

 Twist-on connectors are not often used on wire gauges thicker than AWG #10 (5.26 mm²), because such solid wires are too stiff to be reliably connected with this method.
 Set screw connectors, clamps or crimp connectors are used instead.

-Twist-on connectors should not be used in damp or vibration-prone locations, such as automotive or trailer applications.
-Rather, such applications should use WAGO's Lever-Nut splicing connectors, solder and tape or mechanically crimped connectors, which resist coming apart from vibration, or sealed connectors to protect from moisture ingress and subsequent corrosion.
+Twist-on connectors are not used in damp or vibration-prone locations, such as automotive or trailer applications.